 Accepting New Clients

-Zoe Raffard
+Zoë Raffard

 Clinic Director | Occupational Therapist

-Building community is something that is very important to Zoe.
-Over the years she has assisted children with therapeutic horse-back riding lessons, been a Girl Guide leader, and volunteered with mental health organizations, crisis lines and women's shelters.
-Recently, she was a XC ski coach, snowboard instructor and kayak-guide in adapted recreation programs.
-Zoe is on the snowschool team at Silver Star Mountain Resort this season.
-She is available to teach snowboarding to youth needing a more individualized lesson.
+Building community is very important to Zoe, she founded this company 16 years ago to create a safe place for families and clinicians to work collaboratively.
+Over the years Zoe assisted with therapeutic horse-back riding lessons, been a Girl Guide leader, chaired a mental health non-profit, answered calls at crisis lines and volunteered at women's shelters.
+Recently, Zoe was a XC ski coach, snowboard instructor and kayak-guide in adapted recreation programs.
+Currently, Zoe is on the snowschool team at Silver Star Mountain Resort.
+She is available to teach snowboarding to youth who need a more individualized lesson.
+Zoe is a member of the Canadian Association of Occupational Therapists (CAOT), and the College of Health Care Professionals of British Columbia (CHCPBC).
+She is on the Registered Autism Service Provider (RASP) list.

 Talia van der Vyver